Except where indicated otherwise the information was updated on 6th February 2019

 AIM Admission document

-Details of the corporate governance code that the AIM company has decided to apply, how the AIM company complies with that code, or if no code has been adopted this should be stated together with current corporate governance arrangements.
+Details of a recognised corporate governance code that the Board of Directors of the AIM company has decided to apply, how the AIM company complies with that code and where it departs from its chosen corporate governance code an explanation of the reasons for doing so.

 Whether the Aim company is subject to the UK City Code on Takeovers and Mergers, or any other such legislation or code in it’s country of incorporation, or any other similar provisions it has voluntarily adopted.